 - This is a good school.
 It is strongly supported by parents and carers.
-One accurately described it as, 'A happy school where children love to come to school every day.'
-The strong provision for development of pupils' spiritual, moral, social and cultural qualities ensures that they behave well and respect one another's values.
-Progress in English and mathematics is good, and this reflects the overall good teaching and curriculum.
-However, because there are pockets of satisfactory teaching and occasional missed opportunities for pupils to write on a range of topics, the school is not yet ready to be graded as outstanding. - Pupils achieve well, reaching national averages by the end of Year 6.
+One accurately described it as, 'A big family, where everyone knows all the children.'
+The strong provision for development of pupils' spiritual, moral, social and cultural qualities ensures that pupils are kind to new arrivals and respect one another's values.
+Progress in English and mathematics is good, and this reflects the good teaching and curriculum.
+However, because there are pockets of satisfactory teaching and occasional missed opportunities for pupils to write on a range of topics, the school is not yet ready to be graded as outstanding. - Pupils achieve well, reaching national average levels of attainment by the end of Year 6.
 From their below-average starting points this represents good progress.
 Pupils are not always given enough opportunities to develop their writing skills fully across the curriculum.
-This is reflected in pupils' lower attainment in writing than reading. - The teaching seen in the inspection was mainly good, and occasionally outstanding.
-The pace of learning is generally brisk, and pupils' books are consistently well marked.
+This is reflected in pupils' lower attainment in writing than reading. - Teaching is mainly good, and in some cases outstanding.
+The pace of learning is generally brisk.
 In a few cases, however, teachers do too much for the pupils, and the pace of learning slows. - Pupils are keen to learn, and behave well.
-They feel safe in school and know how to keep themselves safe. - Leaders and managers ensure that pupils are kept safe.
-Their plans to improve the school demonstrate their understanding of its strengths and areas for development.
-The governing body is actively involved in the life of the school and holds it to account.
-Although leaders' performance management procedures are good overall, in their programme of classroom visits, leaders do not always focus sharply enough on how well pupils are learning and this slows progress in improving teaching.
+They feel safe in school and know how to keep themselves safe.
+Leaders and managers ensure that pupils are kept safe. - Leaders and managers have a good understanding of the school's strengths and weaknesses and plan effectively for improvement.
+The governing body is actively involved in the life of the school and is ready to hold it to account.
+The leadership of teaching and the management of performance are good overall.
+In their programme of classroom visits, however, leaders do not always focus sharply enough on how well pupils are learning and this means that opportunities for improving pupils' progress are sometimes missed.